Which term refers to the vocabulary of a language?

 Bringing It All Together

 The journey from “I know a word” to “I own a word” is less about sheer quantity and more about the quality of connections you forge.
-A dependable lexicon is a network, not a library; each node (word) is linked to meanings, sounds, collocations, registers, and cultural stories.
+A solid lexicon is a network, not a library; each node (word) is linked to meanings, sounds, collocations, registers, and cultural stories.
 By:

 - Spacing reviews with contextual enrichment